ThePython10110/ExchangeClone/README.md

 # ExchangeClone
-Allows players to turn nodes into energy (stored in orbs), and energy from orbs into nodes.
+Allows players to turn items into energy (stored in orbs), and energy from orbs into items.
 Supports all items in Minetest Game and MineClone 2!
 Includes other things from Equivalent Exchange (the MineCraft mod)

 [GitHub repo](https://github.com/thepython10110/exchangeclone)